NishaniKasineshan/Machine-Learning-Model-Deployment-using-gRPC/README.md

 **inference.proto** contains the service and the messages between the client and server

+**inference.py** contains the function to load the model and make predictions.
+The gRPC server will call this function.

 After defining the services and messages in the protocol buffer file we generate the client and server code using the **grpcio-tools**, `python -m grpc_tools.protoc -I . --python_out=. --pyi_out=. --grpc_python_out=. inference.proto`